Early life and academic career of Woodrow Wilson: Professor

-In late 1883, Wilson entered Johns Hopkins University, a new graduate institution in Baltimore modeled after German universities.
+In late 1883, Wilson entered Johns Hopkins University, a new graduate institution in Baltimore built on the Humboldtian model of higher education, the education model of many German universities, that was dedicated to research.
 In order to successfully complete his Ph.D., Wilson studied the German language extensively.
 At times Wilson referenced German sources, both as an academic and during the lead up to America's entry into World War I; though he noted doing so took considerable time and effort as he was not fully fluent.
 Wilson hoped to become a professor, writing that "a professorship was the only feasible place for me, the only place that would afford leisure for reading and for original work, the only strictly literary berth with an income attached."
 During his time at Johns Hopkins, Wilson took courses by eminent scholars such as Herbert Baxter Adams, Richard T. Ely, and J. Franklin Jameson.
 Wilson spent much of his time at Johns Hopkins writing Congressional Government: A Study in American Politics, which grew out of a series of essays in which he examined the workings of the federal government.
 He received a Ph.D. in history of government from Johns Hopkins in 1886.

 In early 1885, Houghton Mifflin published Congressional Government, which received a strong reception; one critic called it "the best critical writing on the American constitution which has appeared since the Federalist Papers."
 That same year, Wilson accepted a teaching position at Bryn Mawr College, a newly established women's college on the Philadelphia Main Line.
 Wilson taught at Bryn Mawr College from 1885 until 1888.
 He taught ancient Greek and Roman history, American history, political science, and other subjects.
 He sought to inspire "genuine living interest in the subjects of study" and asked students to "look into ancient times as if they were our own times."
 In 1888, Wilson left Bryn Mawr for Wesleyan University in Middletown, Connecticut.
 At Wesleyan he coached the football team, founded a debate team, and taught graduate courses in political economy and Western history.